-Urban Animation is leading the master planning and delivery of the Shoreline Project at Bowmore, Islay, on behalf of the Islay Estates Company.
+Urban Animation led the master planning and first three phases of delivery of the Shoreline Project at Bowmore, Islay, on behalf of the Islay Estates Company.
 The Project is the most significant development on the island since the construction of the original planned village at Bowmore in the 1770s.
 Islay Estates Company is seeking to create a modern legacy for the town and Islay as a whole.

 Islay is the fifth largest Scottish island and the southernmost of the Inner Hebrides.
 It is best known for its distinctive peaty, briny malt whisky, produced in 8 distilleries which attract visitors from around the globe.
 Bowmore is home to one of these distilleries and is the administrative ‘capital‘ of Islay.
 It was constructed on a grid pattern with the main street running downhill from a distinctive round church to the harbour.